szabgab/perlmaven.com/sites/en/pages/while-loop.md

 If this happens by mistake, that's a bug.

-On the other hand, in some cases using an infinite loop <b>on purpose</b> can make our program more simple to write, and easier to read.
+On the other hand, in some cases using an infinite loop **on purpose** can make our program more simple to write, and easier to read.
 We love readable code!
 If we would like to have an infinite loop we can use a condition that's always true.